kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 ## How to use framework

-toaster_oven.c and toaster_oven.h files contains an implementation of oven state machine.
+toaster_oven.c and toaster_oven.h files contain an implementation of oven state machine.

 ### List of supported events

-Define the list of supported events as enumeration in the header file of your state machine `toaster_oven.h`. event value must be non-zero.
+Define the list of supported events as an enumeration in the header file of your state machine `toaster_oven.h`. event value must be non-zero.
 Hence initialize the first enum value to 1.
 ```C
 //!
 List of oven events